Description of specialty

 Sport and exercise medicine (SEM) broadly comprises three separate but related roles:

-- The medical care of patients with non-inflammatory musculoskeletal pathology.
+The medical care of patients with non-inflammatory musculoskeletal (MSK) pathology.
 SEM physicians are musculoskeletal generalists able to formulate an accurate diagnosis and management plan using expert clinical assessment and an in-depth knowledge of functional rehabilitation.
+Specialist MSK medicine is carried out by physicians with specialist training and in addition to training in MSK medicine, SEM practitioners are trained in exercise medicine which has an important role in treating many MSK conditions.